HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 <h5 align="center">Welcome to my Ph.D project</h5>

 # Artificial Intelligence as a risk and opportunity for the authenticity of archives
-by Phd.
+by PhD.
 Candidate Heider Jeffer
 - Supervisors:
 - Prof. Koraljka Golub (KG), Principal Investigator
 - Prof. Marcelo Milrad (MM), Co-Investigator